oimeitei/quemb/README.md

 ## Features

-- **Fragment-based quantum embedding:** Utilizes flexible and automated system partioning with overlapping regions to improve embedded system accuracy and handle a truly general input system.
+- **Fragment-based quantum embedding:** Automated and versatile fragmentation scheme with overlapping regions, which improves accuracy and allows for a truly general input system.
-- **Periodic Bootstrap Embedding:** Extends BE method to treat periodic systems (1D & 2D systems) using reciprocal space sums.
+- **Periodic Bootstrap Embedding:** Extends molecular BE to treat periodic systems (1D & 2D systems) using reciprocal space sums.
 - **High accuracy and efficiency:** Capable of recovering ~99.9% of electron correlation energy.
 - **Parallel computing:** We employ Python's multiprocessing module to perform parallel computations across multiple processors.

 ## Installation